Recent developments on Oka manifolds: Algebraic Oka theory

-For later reference we recall the following result \cite[Theorem 3.1]{Forstneric2006AJM} for algebraic maps from affine algebraic varieties to algebraically subelliptic manifolds.
+For later reference we recall the following result \cite[Theorem 3.1]{Forstneric2006AJM}, which gives a relative Oka principle for algebraic maps from affine algebraic varieties to algebraically subelliptic manifolds.
 (See also \cite[Theorem 6.15.1]{Forstneric2017E}.)
-All algebraic maps are assumed to be morphisms (without singularities).
+All algebraic maps are assumed to be regular (morphisms).
+An inspection of the proof in \cite{Forstneric2006AJM} also gives the additional statement concerning the interpolation of a given initial algebraic map $f:X\to Y$ on a subvariety of $X$.